johannschopplich/nuxt-prepare/docs/guide/getting-started.md

 ## Why Nuxt Prepare?

-**Wait!** Why do I need Nuxt Prepare, you may ask?
-Well, you can't run asynchronous code in your Nuxt configuration file.
-This is where Nuxt Prepare comes into play.
-It allows you to run synchronous or asynchronous code **at build-time** before your Nuxt application is built.
-This can be useful for:
+Nuxt's configuration file doesn't support async operations.
+Nuxt Prepare fills this gap by letting you run async code **at build-time** before your app builds.
+Use it for:

 - Fetching data from an API and embedding it in your app
 - Creating a global state that is available to all components, composables, and server routes